Roxborough, Philadelphia: Rocksburrow

-In 1706, a German philosopher named Johannes Kelpius who lived in the woods not far from the Robesons wrote about "foxes burrowing in rocks" in the area.
+In 1706, a German philosopher named Johannes Kelpius, who lived in the woods not far from the Robesons, wrote about "foxes burrowing in rocks" in the area.
 A correlation between the phonetic spelling "Rocksburrow" that many resident Germans applied to the Township, and Kelpius's "where foxes burrow" letter of 1706, convinced many that the township's origins related to foxes.

-Kelpius popularized his spelling of the township, but not long afterward, the spelling was changed to its current form.
+Kelpius popularized his spelling of the township, but not long afterward the spelling was changed to its current form.

-The Township could have retained The names "Manatawna" or "Leverington", as they were popular names the area was referred to as in the 1690s and early 1700s, but thanks to the popular writings of Johannes Kelpius, the name remained as Roxborough.
+The Township could have retained the names "Manatawna" or "Leverington", as they were popular names the area was referred to as in the 1690s and early 1700s, but thanks to the popular writings of Johannes Kelpius, the name remained as Roxborough.
 Other spellings have also been noted in early writings as Roxbury and Roxboro.

 Education

 Primary and secondary schools

-School District of Philadelphia operates public schools.
+The School District of Philadelphia operates public schools.
 Its zoned schools include Shawmont Elementary, Cook Wissahickon, and Roxborough High School.

 The Walter Biddle Saul High School of Agricultural Sciences and Lankenau Environmental Magnet High School are in upper Roxborough.

 William Levering School, founded in 1748, closed its doors in June 2012.
-Academy for the Middle Years (AMY) Northwest Middle School, a special admissions middle school (6-8), now occupies the building.
+The Academy for the Middle Years (AMY) Northwest Middle School, a special admissions middle school (6–8), now occupies the building.
 AMY used to be located in the Mount Airy section of Philadelphia, in a rented church building.

 The area has been one of the main feeder regions for Roman Catholic and J.W.
 Hallahan High Schools.

 Public libraries

-Free Library of Philadelphia operates the Roxborough Branch at 6245 Ridge Avenue at Hermitage Street.
+The Free Library of Philadelphia operates the Roxborough Branch at 6245 Ridge Avenue at Hermitage Street.
 The "Roxborough - Manayunk - Wissahickon - East Falls - Andorra Historical Society" also has an archive room in the Roxborough Branch.
 It is maintained by one of the Historical Societies' top members and one of the area's community leaders, Sylvia Myers.